 Potter Marsh – Located at the southern end of the Anchorage Coastal Wildlife Refuge, Potter Marsh is one of the most accessible and scenic wildlife viewing areas in Alaska, particularly for salmon, birds and occasionally moose.
 A 1,550-foot boardwalk with interpretive signs provides access to the northern part of the marsh.

 Railbelt – The portions of Southcentral and Interior Alaska connected by the Alaska Railroad.
 Cities and towns along the railbelt include Fairbanks, Talkeetna, Anchorage, Girdwood and Seward.

 Sleeping Lady – A local, informal name for Mount Susitna.
 The mountain is located across the Cook Inlet and is visible from Anchorage.

 Southcentral – The area of Alaska between the Gulf of Alaska and the Alaska Range.
 Included in Southcentral are Anchorage, the Mat-Su area, Kodiak, Valdez and all of the Kenai Peninsula.
 The “S” is always capitalized.

 Turnagain Arm – Located just south of Anchorage, the Seward Highway hugs the dramatic shoreline of Turnagain Arm, arguably one of the most beautiful stretches of highway in America.
 Chugach State Park's 3,000-foot mountains jut up on the other side of the highway.

 Words For Different Types of Alaskan People

-Cheechako – This is a newcomer to Alaska, and what in the west would have been called a "greenhorn."
+Cheechako – This is a popular slang word that is used to describe any newcomer to Alaska, and what in the west would have been called a "greenhorn."

 Dena’ina (Dee-NYE-nah) – The Dena’ina people are the original inhabitants of southcentral region of Alaska who are Dena’ina Athabascan.
 The Dena’ina Civic and Convention Center is named after the Dena’ina people.